Spending Less After (Seemingly) Bad News

 Date Written: October 17, 2019

-We show that household consumption displays excess sensitivity to salient macro-economic news.
-When the announced local unemployment rate reaches a 12-month maximum, local consumers in that area reduce discretionary spending by 2% relative to consumers in areas with the same macro-economic fundamentals.
+Using high-frequency spending data, we show that household consumption displays excess sensitivity to salient macro-economic news, even when the news is not real.
+When the announced local unemployment rate reaches a 12-month maximum, local news coverage of unemployment increases and local consumers reduce their discretionary spending by 1.5% relative to consumers in areas with the same macro-economic fundamentals.
 The consumption of low-income households displays greater excess sensitivity to salience.
-The decrease in spending is not reversed in subsequent months; instead, negative news persistently reduces future spending for two to four months.
-Announcements of 12-month unemployment maximums also lead consumers to reduce their credit card repayments by 3.6%.
+The decrease in spending is not followed by above-average spending in subsequent months.
+Households in treated areas act as if they are more financially constrained than those in untreated areas with the same fundamentals.

 Keywords: Household consumption, consumer sentiment, excess sensitivity of consumption